 #1 Restart the Message App

-You may be having issues with the group texts feature because of a problem with the messaging app itself.
+You may have issues with the group texts feature because of a problem with the messaging app itself.
 When used for a long time, the app can experience some glitches that could affect its functionality.
 The good news is, you can quickly fix it by simply relaunching the app.
 Here’s how to do that for your specific iOS device;

 iPhone 8 and earlier;